 SHIPPING LUGGAGE: If you mail winter clothes to yourself, indicate on the package that the contents are USED CLOTHING FOR PERSONAL USE ONLY to avoid customs duty.
 You should inquire about U.S. Postal Service air mail or book rates and compare with other international services such as Fed Ex or DHL.
 It is not advisable to ship large suitcases or trunks.
 Make sure to insure your package in case it is stolen or damaged.
-Address packages to yourself at your Norwich address, for arrival after September 21 for AY/fall students and after January 11 for spring students.
+Address packages to yourself at your Norwich address (see the "Mail" section on page 43), for arrival after September 21 for AY/fall students and after January 11 for spring students.
 (Please note these dates are subject to change as arrival dates to Norwich are finalized.)